getsentry/sentry.engineering/data/blog/better-code-rendering-through-virtualization.md

 }
 ```

-With this we’re able to get our code renderer rending the content to the screen:
+With this we’re able to get our code renderer rendering the content to the screen:

 ![Unstyled code renderer utilizing virtualization](/images/better-code-rendering-through-virtualization/unstyled-code-renderer.png)